omerxx/tmux-sessionx/README.md

 # Changing this will interactively accept a session
 # when there's only one match
+# NOTE! auto-accept will many times prevent from
+# creating new sessions.
+# It is best combined with `@sessionx-custom-paths`
 set -g @sessionx-auto-accept 'off'

 # This command opens the current window list.